Blue Devils Care

 Are you concerned about the physical or mental wellbeing of yourself or another student?
 Start with DukeReach.
 Anyone can report a concern about a student by completing a DukeReach report online or by calling 919-681-2455.

 Student Health remains open for essential services, and can connect students with any support they need, including prescription management for students.
 Student Health offers video/telehealth visits to students residing in North Carolina.
 Just call first (919-681-9355) to speak with a nurse to ensure it’s a type of visit Student Health can provide remotely.
-Student Health also offers support for urgent matters after-hours through UNC Healthlink; you can speak to a nurse by calling 919-966-3820.
+For urgent matters after hours, you may speak to a nurse by calling Student Health at 919-681-9355

 If you feel sick, you should call Student Health during business hours at 919-681-9355 and choose option 2 to speak to a triage nurse if you are experiencing any symptoms or have any concerns.
-For urgent matters after hours, contact UNC Healthlink at 919-966-3820.
+For urgent matters after hours, you may speak to a nurse by calling Student Health at 919-681-9355

 The Campus Center Pharmacy is also still open.
 Find hours on their site.